-[5:33] It's hypocrisy.
-They claim to be honouring God with their lips, but their hearts are far from me.
+Isaiah was right when he prophesied about you, saying, These people honour me with their lips, but their hearts are far from me.
 They worship me in vain.
-Their teachings are but merely human rules.
+Their teachings are merely human rules.

-And this is the hypocrisy.
-That on the outside, they seem to be worshipping God and doing all this ceremonial stuff like washing their hands.
-But on the inside, their hearts were far from God.
+And this is the hypocrisy, that from the outside they seem to be worshipping God and doing all this ceremonial stuff, like washing their hands.
+But in the inside, their hearts were far from God.

-You see that the heart of the problem is the human heart.
-They love their traditions more than God's Word.
-And their parents, I guess.
+You see, the heart of the problem is the human heart.
+They love their traditions more than God's word.
+And they're parents, I guess.
 I mean, the two greatest commandments are to love God and to love your neighbour.

-But the Pharisees loved their traditions more.
-And so whether they realised it or not, their hearts had actually drifted far from God.
+But here, the Pharisees love their traditions.
+They love their traditions more.
+And so, whether they realised it or not, their hearts had drifted far from God.
 And this is the difficult thing.

-The hypocrisy of the religious is very hard to diagnose.
-And it is especially hard to diagnose in our own lives.
-You know, many of us are involved in some great things.
-You know, we go to church, we serve in different ministries, we do many things for the community around us.
+[6:49] The hypocrisy of the religious is very hard to diagnose.
+And it's especially very hard to diagnose in our own lives.
+See, many of us are involved in great things.

-And these are fantastic things.
-But unfortunately, these things can sometimes mask the real condition of our hearts.
-And as Jesus says here, the heart matters.
+We go to church, we serve in different ministries, we do many things for the community around us.
+And these are all fantastic.
+But unfortunately, these things can sometimes mask the true condition of our hearts.

+And as Jesus said, the heart matters.
 But there's a problem which brings us to point to the problem of the heart.
-And what we will see here is that the problem of the heart is not just the religious person's problem, but this is everyone's problem.
+And what we will see is that the problem of the heart is not just the religious person's problem, but this is everyone's problem.

-In verses 10 and 11, Jesus called the crowd to him and said, listen and understand.
+Verses 10 to 11.
+Jesus called the crowd to him and said, listen and understand.
 What goes into someone's mouth does not defile them, but what comes out of their mouth, that is what defiles them.

-Here, Jesus calls the crowds to them and speaks to them in a parable.
-Jesus asked the crowd in verse 10 to hear and understand.
-And you remember from a few weeks ago that when Jesus calls for us to hear and understand, he means that there's actually an underlying truth for us to understand and to apply in our lives.
+Here, Jesus calls the crowds to him and speaks to them in a parable.
+And Jesus asked the crowds in verse 10 to hear and understand.
+You'll remember from a few weeks ago that when Jesus calls us to hear and understand, he means that there's actually an underlying truth for us to understand and to apply in our own lives.

-And this truth is that being right and acceptable to God is an issue of the heart, not an issue of washing.
-And not surprisingly, this doesn't go down well, does it?
+[8:05] And this truth is that being right and acceptable to God is an issue of the heart, not an issue of washing.
+And not surprisingly, this doesn't go down well.

-[7:52] See, the Pharisees are not happy here.
+The Pharisees are not happy here.
 Jesus has exposed them, the people that were supposedly the good religious guys, the most morally upstanding individuals in society.
 Look at verses 12 to 14.

 Then the disciples came to him and asked, Do you know that the Pharisees were offended when they heard this?
-Well, he replied, Every plant that my heavenly Father has not planted will be pulled up by the roots.
+He replied, Every plant that my heavenly Father has not planted will be pulled up by the roots.

 Leave them.
 They are blind guides.
-If the blind lead the blind, both will fall into a pit.
-So the Pharisees, they're not happy at all.
-This is one thing that you'll notice about these religious people is that they actually don't seek understanding.
+And if the blind lead the blind, both will fall into a pit.
+So the Pharisees aren't happy at all.
+And the one thing that you'll notice about these religious people is that they don't seek understanding.

-They are not willing to listen to Jesus and acknowledge the truth of what he's actually saying.
-Instead, we see here that they take offense at the truth and they persist in their religious practices.
+They are not willing to listen to Jesus and acknowledge the truth of what he was actually saying.
+Instead, they take offense at the truth and they persist with their religious practices.
+But Jesus is not too concerned that they don't like him.

-But Jesus is, he's not too concerned by this.
-He's not too concerned that they don't like him.
-He calls them blind guides in verse 14.
-And the crazy thing, right, the crazy thing is that even though these are the Jews, God's chosen people on the outside, Jesus says that they're actually not one of God's people on the inside.
+[9:11] He calls them blind guides in verse 14.
+And the crazy thing is that even though these are the Jews, these are God's chosen people on the outside, Jesus says that they are not God's people on the inside.